Lebanon's crisis is 'dangerous', evokes start of civil war: defense minister

 Schools, banks and many shops were closed for the third straight day.
 Some major routes around the capital that had been barricaded by anti-government protesters were unblocked by authorities, but the political mood remained brittle.

-“We are closing for Alaa,” a Beirut coffee shop worker told Reuters, as she prepared to shut the store.
+“We are closing it for Alaa,” a protester said outside a coffee shop, which later shut.
 She was referring to the protester shot dead after an altercation with Lebanese soldiers at a roadblock south of Beirut on Tuesday.

 The soldier who opened fire has been detained.